-6.1 A hybrid planning application for the Order Scheme will be submitted to the local planning authority at the end of November 2021.
+A hybrid planning application for the Order Scheme will be submitted to the local planning authority shortly after the making of the Order.
 The development that is proposed is the following:

-"Development in outline (with all matters reserved) for residential floorspace (Class C3) to comprise: demolition of all existing buildings and structures; erection of new buildings; new pedestrian and vehicular accesses; associated amenity space, open space, landscaping; car and cycle parking spaces; plant, refuse storage, servicing area and other works incidental to the proposed development; and
+"Development in outline (with all matters reserved) for residential floorspace (Class C3) to comprise: demolition of all existing buildings and structures; erection of new buildings ranging from 2 to 12 storeys; provision of a community centre (up to 140 sqm of Use Class F2(b) floorspace); new pedestrian and vehicular access; associated amenity space, open space, landscaping; car and cycle parking spaces; plant, refuse storage, servicing area and other works incidental to the proposed development; and

-Detailed planning consent for Block A comprising 30 residential units (Class C3); new pedestrian access; associated amenity space and landscaping; cycle parking, refuse storage, and other associated infrastructure ('Order Scheme')"
+Detailed planning consent for Blocks A and B comprising 80 residential units and ancillary residential facilities (Class C3); new pedestrian and vehicular access; associated amenity space and landscaping; car and cycle parking; refuse storage, servicing area, and other associated infrastructure to include temporary highways and landscaping works" ("Order Scheme")

-The Order Scheme has evolved and been refined following pre-application consultation with local stakeholders and discussions with the local planning authority. ("LPA") and the GLA.
+The Order Scheme has evolved and been refined following pre-application consultation with local stakeholders and discussions with the local planning authority ("LPA") and the GLA.
 Since October 2020, during a circa 12 month period, constructive pre-application consultation and engagement with the LPA's Planning and Design Officers (and GLA Officers) has taken place.
 This technical pre-application consultation has also brought in other specialist Officers (to include: Landscape and Trees, Energy, Highways, and Environmental Health) in order to discuss technical matters around the emerging proposals.
 The design has evolved throughout this process, taking on board officer comments received in order to allow for a robust application submission with LPA support at the time of submission.
 During this pre-application consultation with the LPA, and since the successful resident ballot, there has been constructive on-going resident consultation on emerging plans alongside wider public consultation through an exhibition event in July 2021 and further consultation in November 2021.